-Know what is your best option when wanting to unload an undesired timeshare.
-You might be desperate as the next payment is due soon.
+Know if a timeshare is good or bad, and what is your best option when wanting to unload an undesired timeshare?You might be desperate, as the next payment is due soon.

-And not only that, the timeshare was so great, that John and Mary could rent it for a profit if in that year they could not go on vacation.
+And not only that, the timeshare was so great, that John and Mary could rent it for a profit if, in that year, they could not go on vacation.
 One of the main advantages, John remembers, was "we could deduct our purchase from our taxes".

-When the closer came into the table and show them the price, John and Mary were very surprised to find it was too expensive for them.
-The sales man told them he would help reducing the price by presenting them some "marketing" options.
+When the closer came to the table and showed them the price, John and Mary were very surprised to find it was too expensive for them.
+The salesman told them he would help reduce the price by presenting them some "marketing" options.

 Finally, after three sales representatives and four hours of negotiation, John & Mary gave in.
-They signed the contract and the promissory note; they were led to believe that their sales man and manager would help them out renting their weeks in case they couldn’t meet payments.
+They signed the contract and the promissory note; they were led to believe that their salesman and manager would help them out, renting their weeks in case they couldn’t meet payments.

-John and Mary could not enjoy entirely the rest of the vacations, their heads were filled with thoughts like “how are we going to make the payment for the new investment in 30 days from now?”, and their vacations were no longer about the sand or the sun.
+John and Mary could not enjoy entirely the rest of the vacations; their heads were filled with thoughts like “How are we going to make the payment for the new investment in 30 days from now?”, and their vacations were no longer about the sand or the sun.

 However, the salesman offered to rent their weeks and asked them to return call back a week from that day to check if he could rent the weeks in the contract and to speak further about the remittance of the check to cover the cost of the initial investment.
-And that was the last time John & Mary hear from the salesman.
+And that was the last time John & Mary heard from the salesman.

-Now, John & Mary are liable for thousands of dollars in credit card debt with a high interest rate for a “timeshare solution” that in reality gives them only a week for vacations for the next 20 years in addition to what they had already own, weeks that cannot be rented out, and that even though they cannot use, they must pay the yearly maintenance fees.
+Now, John & Mary are liable for thousands of dollars in credit card debt with a high interest rate for a “timeshare solution” that in reality gives them only a week for vacations for the next 20 years in addition to what they already own, weeks that cannot be rented out, and that even though they cannot use, they must pay the yearly maintenance fees.

-This step is crucial and delicate and can become an emotional rollercoaster because victims of timeshare could easily fall into the hands of even more shameless scam artist that wants to earn some easy money.
+This step is crucial and delicate and can become an emotional rollercoaster because victims of timeshare could easily fall into the hands of even more shameless scam artists who want to earn some easy money.

--The “EASY” solutions are:
+The “EASY” solutions are: